whenkas/whenkas.github.io/README.md

 Data is updated daily using a github action.

-If you want a fresh set of data, use the Data export from here https://coincodex.com/crypto/kaspa/historical-data/, priced in btc.
+If you want a fresh set of data

+Price: use the Data export from here https://coincodex.com/crypto/kaspa/historical-data/, priced in btc.
 Select the full time range of kaspa existance, frequency Daily, currency BTC.
 Export.
 Replace file public/data/kaspa_prices_btc_historical.csv

+Hashrate: Bitcoin json is here https://www.blockchain.com/explorer/charts/hash-rate.
+Select all timerange, export json.
+Replace file in whenkaspa/public/data/bitcoin_hashrate.json.
+Then run node src/utils/convert_bitcoin_hashrate_json_to_csv.js

 To run, get data from above, then 'yarn' && 'yarn start'